Financial Advisor Promissory Note – (Up-front forgivable loans)

 Depending on the broker’s separate customer agreements, these restrictions may apply to joint accounts in addition to individual accounts, and if the financial advisor leaves his/her employer owing money on a promissory note and with money in a brokerage account held by their employer, the brokerage firm is likely to restrict that account.

-If you have questions about securities industry promissory notes, The White Law Group may be able to help.
-To speak to a securities attorney, please call our Chicago office at 312-238-9650.
+If you have questions about a financial advisor promissory note, The White Law Group may be able to help.
+To speak to a securities attorney, please call our Chicago office at 888-637-5510.